Why Therapy Is Crucial For Refugee Children

 Source: pexels.com

 Those things are bound to impact a child’s psyche.
-Therapy becomes even more crucial when the child refugee was a direct victim of such atrocities.
+Therapy becomes even more crucial when the child refugee is a direct victim of such atrocities.
 It’s not uncommon for these children to experience or be exposed to

 • physical violence,